 The short of it:

-I love growing, cooking and eating food, making and listening to music, traveling, reading, hiking and kayaking.
-A well-curated, quirky museum makes me weak in the knees.
-I drink coffee and daydream like it's my job and could spend the rest of my life poking around thrift and antique stores.
+Some facts about me: I love growing, cooking and talking about food, and also making and listening to music, practicing yoga, traveling, reading, hiking and kayaking.
+I daydream like it's my job and I could spend the rest of my life poking around well-curated museums, boutiques, thrift shops and antique stores.
 I love a good home renovation project and am always itching to start a new one.

-What you can expect from me in this space is to show up consistently to offer you pieces that come from a place deep in my heart and curated products that only compliment my handmade pieces.
+What you can expect from me in this space is an offer of pieces that come from a place deep in my heart with as little waste hitting the landfill as possible.
+I also curate pieces from other small brands to compliment my handmade goods.

 The long of it:

 I grew up wild and free with three brothers in Menomonie, Wisconsin on a 40 acre hobby farm where we raised chickens and rabbits and where my mom's flower gardens and my dad's landscaping continue to take my breath away to this day.
 That pocket of the world means so much to me that I got married there in 2013.